Research : Active Galaxies

 I have also worked on and off on the spectral energy distributions of AGN, and testing the hypothesis of accretion discs.
 Some tests look good.
 In a 2003 paper with Evlabia Rokaki, we showed that in AGN showing superluminal motions, where you can estimate the viewing angle, there are surface brightness and velocity effects with angle just as you would expect for a flat disc.
 In a 2005 paper I showed that the colour differences between objects of different luminosity show just the trend one expects for a thermal emitter.
 Then in this 2008 paper led by Makoto Kishimoto, we showed that after removing dust emission using cunning polarimetric techniques, the IR spectra of quasars show pretty much the long-predicted nu**1/3 shape.

 However there are serious problems for accretion discs models in other places.
 Variability is simultaneous through the optical-UV, and colour changes with brightness much more steeply than it should.
 Quasar SEDS are too cool in the UV region, and have the wrong shape to explain the emission lines.
 All these things are a sign of the disc breaking down in the central regions.
-I am currently working on a model where the bulk of the big blue bump is made up of highly smeared line emission from extremely dense clouds.
-A preliminary version of this model is given in this seminar talk.
-(The first half is about faint radio sources and the second half about the blue bump).
-Hopefully I will write this up properly soon.
+After some years of giving conference talks on this topic, I have finally written a substantial paper, in which I propose that the UV peak of the Big Blue Bump is actually a false peak caused by reflection from dense clouds surrounding the accretion disc, with the true peak being at 300 Angstroms.